Blas1ed/Gorilla-Vehicles/README.md

 # Usage
 NOTE: YOU MUST BE IN A MODDED LOBBY FOR THE MOD TO BE ENABLED<br />
-Note 2: To start driving spawned cars point your and at it and press Right Controller A and same to stop driving it (Also your turning disables when driving)D<br />
+Note 2: To start driving spawned cars point your and at it and press Right Controller A and same to stop driving it (Also your turning disables when driving)<br />
 First download the dll and put it in Gorilla Tag Folder/BepInEx/Plugins then you can start your game and successfully use the mod

 How to download other .vehicle files first join the <a href = "https://discord.gg/YNkaEKfQBw">discord<a> then go to # Upload Vehicles then download the vehicle file then go to your dll location and find the folder called "Custom Vehicles" and put it in there boom now you have a new vehicle to play with!